IvLabs/ResearchPaperNotes/deep_learning/README.md

 </p>
 </details>

 **IMPORTANT INSTRUCTION**: While Editing this Markdown make sure to switch off word wrapping.
-In case you are using GithHub GUI, use the `No Wrap` setting found in top right corner of text editor.
+In case you are using GitHub GUI, use the `No Wrap` setting found in top right corner of text editor.

 ### Domain Adaptation